troglobit/merecat/README.md

 HTTPS Support
 -------------

-If the `configure` script finds OpenSSL installed HTTPS support will be enabled, this can be disabled using `--without-ssl`.
+If `configure` finds OpenSSL installed, HTTPS support is enabled, this can be disabled using `--without-ssl`.
+However, to gain access to the SSL/TLS settings you also need support for `merecat.conf`, so you must install [libConfuse][].
+See below for all Build Requirements.

 The HTTPS support has SSLv2, SSLv3, and TLSv1 disabled (hard coded) by default.
 Only TLSv2 and later will be enabled and negotiated on a per